-Goat cheese and fig jam sliders are a delightful combination of sweet, salty, and tangy and perfect for any occasion from backyard bash wot wedding cocktail hour.
+This Goat Cheese Burger with Fig Jam and caramelized onions is a delightful combination of sweet, salty, and tangy and perfect for any occasion from a backyard bash to a wedding cocktail hour.
+It elevates burgers for when you get a little sick of cheese and ketchup!

-My wife and I one time started a catering company.
+One time, my wife and I started a catering company.
 A meat and cheese fiasco that taught us two lessons.
 One: know your market.
-Two: Goat cheese and fig jam sliders will make everyone feel better.
+Two: A Goat Cheese Burger with fig jam will make everyone feel better.
 We were stuck with an abundance of leftover goat cheese and fig jam when we over-ordered one day.
-There is only so many things you can do with goat cheese.
-So, I made these sliders.
-I posted them to my original Instagram page years back.
+There are only so many things you can do with goat cheese.
+So, I made these burgers

-These goat cheese and fig jam sliders are unbelievably tasty.
-It is such an odd coupling of food but it turns out the sweet, tangy, and salty go together.
-I'm sure we already knew that along the line.
-Creamy goat cheese on top of the burger is so delicious when combined with these other flavors.
+The creamy goat cheese on top of the burger is so delicious when combined with the caramelized onions.
 If I got to have another wedding, this would be the appetizer.
 People would eat them by the hundreds.

 Substitutions and Ingredient Notes